 WHAT IS TAVR

-A Transcatheter Aortic Valve Replacement often referred to as TAVR and it is done to treat aortic valve stenosis.
+A Transcatheter Aortic Valve Replacement is full form of TAVR is also Called as Transcatheter Aortic Valve Implantation TAVI and it is done to treat aortic valve stenosis.
 Aortic valve stenosis is a condition where the aortic valve is narrowed and fails to open properly.
-The TAVR is a minimally invasive heart procedure done to replace the transcatheter aortic valve.
+The Transcatheter Aortic Valve Replacement (tavr) is a minimally invasive heart procedure done to replace the transcatheter aortic valve.

 The procedure involves replacing the damaged aortic valve with animal heart tissue.
 It is also called a biological tissue valve.
 In some cases, this biological tissue valve may be placed into an existing biological tissue valve that is no longer working.